kmissoumi/workshop-sauce-orchestrate/README.md

   <!-- the entrypoint in the runner configuration
   the container is ephemeral
   and the image is immutable -->
+- What is the `platform` parameter and why is it set to `linux/amd64`?
+  - Docker images can be built for [different architectures and operating systems](https://docs.docker.com/build/building/multi-platform/).
+  - Try the commands below.
+  `uname -m`
+  `uname -o`
+    - What machine architecture are you using?
+      - `x86_64` is the same `amd64`.
+      - `arm64` is different.
+    - What operating system are you using?

+>
+> Sauce Orchestrate supports images built for the `linux/amd64` platform.
+>

 #### Part II